Stein Latent Optimization for Generative Adversarial Networks: Introduction

-In this paper, we propose unsupervised conditional GANs, dubbed as Stein Latent Optimization for GANs (SLOGAN), and our \textit{slogan} is \textit{``to cluster the imbalanced attributes of unlabeled data in the latent space and generate data conditioned on the learned attributes.''} We define the latent distribution of the GAN models as Gaussian mixtures and derive reparameterizable gradient identities for the mean vectors, full covariance matrices, and mixing coefficients of the latent distribution using Stein's lemma.
-We combine GANs with an encoder network and a contrastive loss (Figure \ref{fig:overview}), which can interact well with the learnable Gaussian mixture prior.
-Intuitively, each mean vector of the latent mixture components is regarded as a prototype of each cluster.
-The contrastive loss encourages the encoded vectors of generated samples to be similar to their assigned low-dimensional prototypes in the latent space.
-We expect that each salient attribute clusters into the latent space, and each component of the learned latent distribution is responsible for a certain attribute of data.
+In this paper, we propose unsupervised conditional GANs, referred to as Stein Latent Optimization for GANs (SLOGAN).
+We define the latent distribution of the GAN models as Gaussian mixtures to enable the imbalanced attributes to be naturally clustered in a continuous latent space.
+We derive reparameterizable gradient identities for the mean vectors, full covariance matrices, and mixing coefficients of the latent distribution using Stein's lemma.
+This enables stable learning and makes latent distribution parameters, including the mixing coefficient, learnable.
+We then devise a GAN framework with an encoder network and an unsupervised conditional contrastive loss (U2C loss), which can interact well with the learnable Gaussian mixture prior (Figure \ref{fig:overview}).
+This framework facilitates the association of data generated from a Gaussian component with a single attribute.

-For the synthetic dataset, our method (the rightmost plot of Figure \ref{fig:toy}) succeeds in clustering the imbalanced attributes and shows a superior performance on unsupervised conditional generation.
-The mixing coefficients of the Gaussian mixture prior are also accurately learned according to the imbalance ratio of each Gaussian.
-Our experiments (Section \ref{sec:experiment}) show that the proposed method outperforms the existing methods on datasets with balanced attributes, in addition to exhibiting a higher performance on the datasets with imbalanced attributes.
-Furthermore, we confirm that we can control the attributes to be learned when a small set of probe data is provided.
+For the synthetic dataset, our method (Figure \ref{fig:toy} (d)) shows superior performance on unsupervised conditional generation, with the accurately learned mixing coefficients.
+We performed experiments on various real-world datasets including MNIST \citep{mnist}, Fashion-MNIST \citep{fmnist}, CIFAR-10 \citep{cifar10}, CelebA \citep{celeba}, CelebA-HQ \citep{celeba-hq}, and AFHQ \citep{afhq} using architectures such as DCGAN \citep{dcgan}, ResGAN \citep{wgan-gp}, and StyleGAN2 \citep{stylegan2}.
+Through experiments, we verified that the proposed method outperforms existing unsupervised conditional GANs in unsupervised conditional generation on datasets with balanced or imbalanced attributes.
+Furthermore, we confirmed that we could control the attributes to be learned when a small set of probe data is provided.